ArcadeTV/neogeo-menu/README.md

 To make it work with vortex' compiler there will some kind of automation in the future.
 As of today I generate it dynamically from this [google sheet](https://docs.google.com/spreadsheets/d/1SvTqueoCBW6DWAlXX2c7Bu-1nL3tjjF4dnOUXxzvHcQ/edit?usp=sharing).

+- You can open the sheet in your browser and make a copy from the menu.
+- Make sure your sheet is publically available.
+- Copy the ID of your sheet from the URL (between `https://docs.google.com/spreadsheets/d/` and the next slash `/`)
+- Go to [https://ngmenu.arcade-tv.de/](https://ngmenu.arcade-tv.de/) and fill your sheet ID in the textfield, then click `generate gameslist.asm`
+- Copy the generated text and replace the contents of your gamelist.asm
+- Build the ROM with the provided `build.bat`